NohaAshraf85/Note-Taker-Application/README.md

 1. Follow the [Installation](#Installation) steps
 2. Invoke the application by right clicking on the `<server.js>`file and opn it using Open in Integrated Terminal of Visual Studio Code (VSC)
-3. In the Integrated Terminal of VSC, type the ocmmand `Node index.js`
+3. In the Integrated Terminal of VSC, type the ocmmand `Node server.js`
 4. App listening on PORT: 8080 message should appeare in the Integrated Terminal

 ![Demo](./Assets/invoke.gif)

-View the video demo of how to [invoke](https://drive.google.com/file/d/1_r5YoBPnhpSXbsQokr_RjxwbtUwg0Z-S/view) the application

 5. In your browser, type localhost:8080 and test the application functionality

 ![Demo](./Assets/openInBrowser.gif)

-View the video demo of how to open the application in broswer [Note Taker](https://drive.google.com/file/d/1d7Er966btXYX-y10QqKuenOx9d5s7Twg/view)

-The Note Taker Applciatoin is deployed as a fronend application on [Heroku](https://dashboard.heroku.com/apps), to use the application through Heroku through the following link: [Note-Taker](https://fathomless-sierra-25537.herokuapp.com/)
+The Note Taker Applciatoin is deployed on [Heroku](https://dashboard.heroku.com/apps), to open the deployed application use the following link:  [Note-Taker](https://fathomless-sierra-25537.herokuapp.com/)

 ## License
 ![APM](https://img.shields.io/apm/l/README)